BenjaminHae/modern-password-manager/README.md

 The backend is based on php using the symfony framework.
 The frontend is based on react-typescript.

+For login you can use [WebAuthN](https://en.wikipedia.org/wiki/WebAuthn) using platform authenticators.
+That means logging in using your fingerprint sensor or something similar is possible.
+Setup is located in the Settings in the web interface.

 There is also a [Browser Extension](https://github.com/BenjaminHae/MPMChromeExtension/).

 ## Installation